HL7/fhir-sdoh-cc/input/pagecontent/index.md

 * Some examples do not come from US Core because they did not validate in Trifolia.
 Therefore, we used examples from HL7.
 In v0.0.5 examples will be based on US Core.

+* Some example ids do not conform to the current naming convention and will be updated in v0.0.5.